usnistgov/fireflow/STANDARD.md

 Furthermore, `fireflow` will write new FCS files with each of these left-padded with zeros up to 20 characters.
-This makes the length of *TEXT* predictable, which in turn allows computing the value of each offset (otherwise this would be circular).
+This makes the length of *TEXT* predictable, which in turn allows computing the value of each offset.

 ### *$TR*